wch/shinycomponent/README.md

 pip install -e .[dev]
 ```

 ### TypeScript

 The component is written in TypeScript.
-To set up the build environment, first [install yarn](https://classic.yarnpkg.com/lang/en/docs/install/).
+To set up the build environment, first make sure you have [node/npm installed.](https://nodejs.org/en/download)

 Then, install the dependencies: